Pope

 [10] The four

-died, and her first husband returned to the Church, he could licitly enter into
+died, and the first husband, having returned to the Church, could licitly enter into

-a true marriage with his second wife, if she were to convert to the Faith.
-3. That, in the case of #2, the children born
+a true marriage with the pagan women, if she converted to the Faith for the sake of their children.
+3. In the case of #2, the children born

 of the illicit union of their father and pagan mother would be considered